 - Allow people to subscribe to our monthly email or newsletter.

-- Allow people to contact me if they have an inquiry or question.
+- Allow people to contact me if they have any inquiry or questions.

 For all of the requirements above you would need a web designer and a web developer, and they would work together to get the desired result and functionality.